4l0ne4ever/speech-to-text/plan.md

 **For Backend Team:**

-- How to integrate with your service's APIs
+- How to integrate with V2 Speech-to-Text service APIs
 - WebSocket protocol for streaming results
-- S3 storage structure and data formats
+- GCS storage structure and data formats (temp/ and presentations/ prefixes)
+- LINEAR16 audio format requirements
 - Error codes and handling
 - Performance characteristics and limitations